Knave of Diamonds

 Description

-Mary Russell’s allegiances are tested by the reappearance of her long-lost uncle—and a mystifying case from the past that even Sherlock Holmes could not solve.
+Mary Russell’s allegiances are tested by the reappearance of her long-lost uncle—and a tantalizing case not even Sherlock Holmes could solve.

-It was a theft that shook a government, enraged a King, threatened the English establishment—and baffled not only the Dublin police and Scotland Yard, but Sherlock Holmes himself.
-And now, Jake expects Russell to step into the middle of it all?
-To slip away with him, not telling Homes what she’s up to?
+It was a theft that shook a government, enraged a king, threatened the English establishment—and baffled not only the Dublin police and Scotland Yard, but Sherlock Holmes himself.
+And, now, Jake expects Russell to step into the middle of it all?
+To slip away with him, not telling Holmes what she’s up to?
 Knowing that the theft—unsolved, hushed-up, scandalous—must have involved Mycroft Holmes as well?

-On the other hand, this is Jake—her father’s kid brother, her childhood hero, beloved and long-lost survivor of a diminished family.
+On the other hand, this is Jake—her father’s kid brother, her childhood hero, the beloved and long-lost survivor of a much-diminished family.

 Conflicting loyalties and international secrets, blatant lies and blithe deceptions: sounds like another case for Mary Russell and Sherlock Holmes.